Pawelo112/Pawelo112/README.md

 ###

 <p align="left">Hi!
 I'm Paweł, applied Computer Science Student from Poland.
-I am most interested in Data Science, data analysis, creating new models and I love the Python language. <br><br>In my free time, I love playing the guitar, playing various computer games and reading comics.
+I am most interested in Data Science, data analysis, creating new models and I love the Python language. <br><br>In my free time, I love playing the guitar, playing various video games and reading comics.
 As a hobby, I also create and edit funny moments videos from my gaming adventure for my YT channel.<br></p>

 ###